USS Marcus Island: Battle off Samar

 On 23 October, the Battle of Leyte Gulf began.
-The majority of the Japanese naval fleet had been concentrated in an attempt to repel the Americans from the Philippines, the seizure of which would have cut the vital oil supply lines from Southeast Asia.
-Vice Admiral William Halsey Jr., commander of the Third Fleet, detached his surface ships to engage the diversionary Northern Force.
-Therefore, on the early morning of 25 October, Vice Admiral Takeo Kurita's Center Force emerged into the waters of Leyte Gulf, catching Taffy 3, some 20 mi north of Marcus Island, by surprise.
+The bulk of the Japanese fleet had been concentrated to repel the Americans from the Philippines, the seizure of which would have cut the vital oil supply lines from Southeast Asia.
+Admiral William Halsey Jr., commander of the Third Fleet, encouraged by the prospect of destroying the Japanese carriers, had diverted his surface ships to engage the diversionary Northern Force.
+This left the San Bernardino Strait undefended, and on the early morning of 25 October, Vice Admiral Takeo Kurita's Center Force passed through unopposed.
+Within the Center Force's sights was Taffy 3, 20 mi north of Marcus Island, which had been caught completely by surprise.